Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/007_two a half gamers - Magic Sort Review The Next big thing in gaming Or is it Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - Magic Sort Review The Next big thing in gaming.
+Or is it  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - Magic Sort Review: The Next big thing in gaming.
 Or is it? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/magic-sort_3e79e7ab.png)